 9. No Rehashing

 Don’t bring up past conversations or grievances when breaking up with them.
 If you raise issues that happened in the past, it will only distract you from what is essential — bringing the relationship to a close and letting them know why you want to break up.
 Rehashing past issues is not going to resolve them.
 You would have handled the conflict earlier if you were successful in that.
 When we rehash we increase our chances of the relationship ending on a bad note.

 10. No False Positives

-Don’t think, ’Oh, they are not perfect, but maybe I can change them’.
-People rarely change.
+Don’t think, ‘Oh, they are not perfect, but maybe I can change them’.
+People rarely change so it’s better to break away.
 It may be true that you love the person and have been through so much with them.
 But eventually, one of you will resent the other for the mistakes that will only lead to more issues down the road.

 People rarely change without being motivated to do so.
 Real change comes from self-awareness and internal motivation to do something different.
 If you attempt to change your partner, it will only lead to greater relationship dissatisfaction and resentment.
 It is essentially delaying the inevitable.

 11. Don’t Say You Will Always Care